iq-bal/BruteForce-On-a-Hashed-Password/README.md

 Always use special characters, upper and lower case alphabet simultaneously .
 With some basic knowledge of math you can tell that will be uncrackable.

+NB: in order to run the programm you have to install openssl and configure it accordingly in the Makefile

 Iqbal Mahamud

 KUET-CSE